In order to apply for an Indiana Teacher's License, the State requires the following:

 - A Bachelor's degree in an approved major

-- Passing Indiana CORE licensing exam scores in both Pedagogy and Teaching Content Area
+- Passing Indiana licensing exam scores in both Pedagogy and Teaching Content Area through ETS Praxis.

 - Application for Initial Educator License and payment via Indiana's Licensing Verification and Information System (LVIS) https://license.doe.in.gov/

 More information is available on each of the above bullets via the menu on the left.

-The Hanover College Educator Preparation Program (EPP) prepares teachers to meet State of Indiana licensing requirements and national accreditation via SPA and NCATE/CAEP.
+The Hanover College Educator Preparation Program (EPP) prepares teachers to meet State of Indiana licensing requirements and national accreditation from CAEP.
 We strongly encourage all Program Completers to obtain their Indiana teacher's license soon after graduation, no matter the particular personal circumstances at that time.
-While most states do have some version of license reciprocity, it is easier to get a license in another state after being licensed in the state where teacher training was completed and many states require it.
-Students should research another state's requirements by visiting the Department of Education website of the particular state for specifics and discuss these with their Education Program advisor and the Student Services and Licensing Advisory while they are students.
+While most states do have some version of license reciprocity, it is easier to get a license in another state after being licensed in the state where teacher training was completed, and many states require it.
+Students should research another state's requirements by visiting the Department of Education website of the particular state for specifics and discuss these with their Education Program advisor and the Student Services and Licensing Advisory while they are still students.

-IMPORTANT NOTE: Those students who have not met all criteria for certification have a limit of one calendar year from their graduation date to complete all requirements for teacher certification through Hanover College.
-After that deadline, students would have to obtain certification a Transition to Teaching Program or through graduate level coursework at another institution.
+Those graduates who have not met all criteria for certification have a limit of one calendar year from their graduation date to complete all requirements for teacher certification through Hanover College.
+After that deadline, students would have to obtain certification from a Transition to Teaching Program or through graduate level coursework at another institution.
 Individual reviews and appeals may be conducted upon request.
-The decision of the Director of the Hanover College Educator Preparation Program is final in regards to licensing eligibility/certification status.
+The decision of the Program Chair of the Hanover College Educator Preparation Program is final in regard to licensing eligibility/certification status.